 Fanny Nater of NATER LAW FIRM, PLLC is an experienced consumer bankruptcy attorney in Central Florida.
 We have filed thousands of Chapter 7 and Chapter 13 bankruptcy petitions on behalf of struggling Floridians.
 It gives us great pleasure to hear from our clients months after receiving their discharge, that after a short period of time, they have begun their road to reestablishing their credit.
 In the horizon there is the prospect of financial independence and the American dream of home ownership shortly after a bankruptcy.

 Attorney Nater personally meets with you, prepares the Petition and Schedules, and attends the meeting of creditors (341 meeting) with you.
-She is an email (firstname.lastname@example.org) away to answer any questions you have regarding bankruptcy, including the pre and post filing requirements necessary to obtain a discharge.
+Attorney Nater is ready to answer any questions you have regarding bankruptcy, including the pre and post filing requirements necessary to obtain a discharge.

 Attorney Nater offers Chapter 7 and Chapter 13 bankruptcy at a flat rate which includes all attorney's fees, credit agency costs and filing fees with comfortable payment plans to meet your budget.
 Never are there any hidden fees or piece meal costs.